-In August this year, the Board did a written self-evaluation survey and the results were compiled and discussed at the Board meeting in September.
+In August this year, the Board did a written self-evaluation survey and the results were compiled and discussed at the following board meeting.

 2. STRATEGIC PLANNING

 Principle: The charity is established to accomplish certain objectives for the benefit of the society.
 The vision and mission of the charity shall be clearly articulated, and the charitable work shall be carefully planned and implemented.